Jelica Vazzaz

 Jelica Helena Zoe Vazzaz (5 August 1914 – 15 June 2007) was a Slovenian artistic gymnast who competed for Yugoslavia.
-She was a part of the silver-medal-winning Yugoslav team at the 2nd-ever World Championships at which a women's competition was included.
-A survivor of World War II concentration camps and political persecution, Vazzaz was a teacher of both academics and gymnastics, the Yugoslav national team coach for over two decades, a top-level international judge, a pioneer of Rhythmic gymnastics, a professor, an author of many monographs and journal articles, and an overall promoter of physical well-being.
+She was a part of the silver medal-winning Yugoslav team at the 2nd-ever World Championships at which a women's competition was included.
+A survivor of World War II concentration camps and political persecution, Vazzaz was a teacher of both academics and gymnastics, the Yugoslav national team coach for over two decades, a top-level international judge, a pioneer of rhythmic gymnastics, a professor, an author of many monographs and journal articles, and an overall promoter of physical well-being.
 She has been referred to as the most important woman of Slovenian physical culture.

 Early life

-Jelica Vazzaz was the third of four children born to father Ludovik (born near Slovenska Bistrica) and mother Terezija (nee’ Kololaj).
+Jelica Vazzaz was born on 5 August 1914 in Gorizia, Austria-Hungary (now Italy).
+She was the third of four children born to father Ludovik (born near Slovenska Bistrica) and mother Terezija (née Kololaj).
 Ludovik was sent to school in Vienna because of his scholastic aptitude, and was the author of a geography textbook.
-One of the names he gave Jelica was “Helena” in memory of a daughter of the family he lived with in Vienna, the other was “Zoe”, named after a family friend.
+One of the names he gave Jelica was "Helena" in memory of a daughter of the family he lived with in Vienna, the other was "Zoe", named after a family friend.
 Her mother Terezija came from Pula, Croatia.
 She married Ludovik and accompanied him to Vienna for his studies.
 Terezija was a homemaker.
 Her father Ludovik taught history and geography at the Bezigrad Grammar School.
 Her two older siblings were a sister, Liudmile, and a brother, Vladimir, and her younger brother was named Vidko.
-In 1915, a bomb destroyed their home and they moved around from village to village during World War I. After living in a few other villages during WWI, the family lived in Maribor for a little while and then moved to Ljubljana.
+In 1915, a bomb destroyed their home and they moved around from village to village during World War I. After living in a few other villages during World War I, the family lived in Maribor for a little while and then moved to Ljubljana.
 Her younger brother Vitko died (perhaps from diphtheria) when he was 5 and she was 12 or 13.
 The family had a few students who Ludovik taught, in an extracurricular fashion, for additional money.